 On the pages of the Americans with disabilities act (ADA), you may find a law ratifying these animals as an integral part of the life of a person with a disability.
 Assistance animal provides the necessary level of safety and comfort for a person, meeting any of his or her disability-related need.
 That is why federal laws force landlords to make reasonable accommodations for people with disabilities and their service animals.

-Fair Housing act for assistance animals
+Fair Housing Act for Assistance Animals

 To avoid discrimination in housing, based on a person’s disability and features of personal therapy, The Fair Housing Act (FHA) іs in effect.
 The law regulates the procedure of providing accommodation for owners of assistance animals.
 The housing provider’s obligations include giving permission for service animals’ habitation and implementation of reasonable accommodation and all necessary resources in their property.

-FHA guarantees for people equal opportunity to use any housing services in the U.S. Department of housing, regardless of their physical or mental disability.
+FHA guarantees for people an equal opportunity to use any housing services in the U.S. Department of housing, regardless of their physical or mental disability.
 This documentation also promotes housing and urban development.

-ADA has established that if a person wants to ensure for the animal a legal living in the accommodation, he or she has to provide a letter from a doctor to the landlord.
+ADA has established that if a person wants to ensure the animal a legally living in the accommodation, he or she has to provide a letter from a doctor to the landlord.
 This documentation from a therapist confirms a person’s disability and the animal’s status of necessary therapy for alleviating symptoms of diseases.
 This letter and reasonable accommodation request to the landlord are grounds for obtaining a dwelling.
-If a landlord denies this request, a person may apply for help from the federal government agency.
+If a landlord denies this request, a person may apply for help from a federal government agency.
 In most cases, the government considers such actions of housing providers to be violations of an individual’s rights and discrimination.

 Besides, because assistance animals are not just pets, but, in fact, nurses for their patients, their owners are free from paying pet fees.
 However, the landlord has individual rights that protect the property.
 For example, he or she may ask for a deposit, which, if necessary, compensates for any damage that can be caused by an animal.
 In some cases, if the animal has caused big damage to the housing providers’ property, the landlord has the right to try to evict the animal in a legal way.